XuewenWangUGA/VarSeqStitcher/README.md

 or download the zip compressed files and then unzip to VarSeqStitcher

 ## Update Java run environment if necessary
-The USAT will use the Java runtime environment V21.
+The sfotware will use the Java runtime environment V21.
 If your computer has an old version of Java runtime, please install the newest Java or Java SE Development Kit 21 or higher from https://www.oracle.com/java/technologies/downloads/.
 Either Java or SE should work.

 ## The latest version
 v1.0